 I have been meaning to share felt Christmas ornaments on my blog for literally years.
 But then December arrives, and I usually just run out of time to make them.
 I really should start making things months in advance, but my brain simply doesn’t function that way!

-You may even recognise him as Percival the Penguin – one of my Christmas characters that features in some of my seasonal printables!
+You may even recognize him as Percival the Penguin – one of my Christmas characters that feature in some of my seasonal printables!

 The reason I made Percival the Penguin a no-sew felt Christmas ornaments was three-fold:

 - Because it is very easy to make – even for young children!

 - Because time was of the essence and I wanted to finally get a felt ornament onto my blog!

 - Because my husband doesn’t have the first clue how to sew an ornament together!

 I mean, he can sew a button onto a shirt, but I would have had to show him in detail how to sew this together, and I was (and still am) busy writing lots of posts for Create Christmas 2018!

 If you want to sew this ornament together, of course, you are more than welcome to.
 You will need to cut double the quantity of the body, wings, and legs; and I would personally also cut a bit bigger than the pattern, to allow for stitching and stuffing.
 Perhaps in the future, I’ll turn him into a stuffed felt ornament!